gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

 3. **Number of motors and gear ratio**: Generally, new teams may try to use only two motors on the drivetrain.
-   While this is possible, it is not recommended, as all competitive teams use four motors on the drivetrain.
+   While this is possible, it is not recommended, as all competitive teams use 4+ motors on the drivetrain.
    Another issue stemming from experience is that most teams’ drivetrains are too slow.
    More advanced teams may focus on the ability to play defense,